Rush Limbaugh and the cutting edge of societal evolution, emitting vocal vibrations coast to coast on Friday.

 That's what I'd like to know.

-But it in the same light, a country that has been over backwards welcoming these people.
+But in the same light, a country that has been over backwards welcoming these people, a country that has basically surrendered.

 I mean, that's been the joke about the French.

-They have surrendered and they've been open and they've let all of these people come in and settle, almost in some cases exclusive parts of Paris.
+They have surrendered and they've been open and they've let all of these people come in and settle almost in some cases exclusive parts of Paris.

-Why hasn't how nice they've been, why didn't that count?
+Why hasn't how nice they've been?

-Why didn't the terrorists go someplace else because France has been so understanding and tolerant.
+Because France has been so understanding and tolerant.

 And there's any number of other.